Diplomas from EU/EEA countries

 |Latvia||Atestäts par vidëjo izglïtïbu|

 |Poland||Swiadectwo Dojrzalosci / Matura|

 |Romania||Diploma de Bacalaureat|

-A conclusive list of qualifying examinations is accessible on the webpage of The Danish Agency for Higher Education.
-Please note that you should always check their website or ask for counselling in the Guidance and Admissions Office, even though your entrance examination is listed above.
+A conclusive list of qualifying examinations is accessible on the webpage of the Danish Agency for Science and Higher Education.
+Please note that you should always double check the Agency's website or ask for counselling in the Guidance and Admissions Office, even if your entrance examination is listed above.
 There might be important details not mentioned on this website.

-Your diploma results are converted to the Danish subjects, levels and grading scale according to the rules set by the Danish Agency for Higher Education.
-Please see their handbook of international examinations for more details (information in Danish only).
+We convert your diploma results to the Danish subjects and levels according to the rules set by the Danish Agency for Science and Higher Education.
+Please see the Agency’s handbook of international examinations for more details (in Danish only).

-The University of Copenhagen offers bachelor's degree programmes taught only in Danish.
-This is why all applicants with foreign and international examinations need to fulfil Danish language qualifications, which means have academic language skills in Danish.
+The University offers bachelor's degree programmes taught in Danish only.
+Consequently, all applicants with foreign and international examinations need to fulfil Danish language qualifications, which means having academic language skills in Danish.

 Please note that the specific admission requirement about Danish A (mother tongue at the highest level) for all the programmes is not the same as the Danish language qualifications.
 You can obtain Danish language qualifications by passing the 'Studieprøven i dansk', which is a nationally recognised test for foreign language speakers administered by numerous language schools in Denmark.

 Students from the Nordic countries and with international exams with Danish, Norwegian or Swedish included in their school leaving examination are not required to pass a Danish language test.
 However, a course in Danish for Scandinavians at e.g. Studieskolen may be helpful.

 → If you have an International Baccalaureate or European Baccalaureate.